ptabriz/IVE_workshop/README.md

 * Now, you can move, zoom, and explore your 360° degree video in the Kolor Eyes program.<br><br>
 ![](/images/3-b-iv/autopano_v_28.png)<br><br>

+## Introduction To Manipulation

+If the equirectangular image is flawed and needs to be edited or certain visuals need to be added, the image can be manipulated.

 ## Manipulation

-In this section, we learn how to manipulate objects to the equirectangular image.
+In this section, we learn how to manipulate objects in the equirectangular image.

 ### Methods of image manipulation for IVE using Adobe Photoshop CS